 A few years ago, we wrote some blogs — 5 Must-Read Mushroom Books and 5 Psychedelic Books You Need to Read — and figured it’s time for a refresh, though we still recommend checking out those recommendations if you haven’t already.

-The books below are our favorites from the past few years, mainly 2024 and 2025 (so far!).
+We rounded up the best mycology books, our favorites from the past few years.
 These span a wide range of topics, from scientific guides, psychedelics, mushroom recipes, mushroom books for kids, and more.

 By Dr. Gordon Walker